jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton/README.md

 7. To verify the application deployed to each server instance, check the server logs.
 All instances should have the following message:

-        INFO  [org.jboss.as.clustering.singleton] (SingletonService lifecycle - 1) JBAS010342: Node1/cluster elected as the singleton provider of the jboss.quickstart.ejb.ha.singleton service
+        INFO  [org.jboss.as.clustering.singleton] (SingletonService lifecycle - 1) WFLYCLSV0003: <host> elected as the singleton provider of the jboss.quickstart.ejb.ha.singleton service

-   Only `Node1` will have this message:
+   Only `EAP 1` will have this message:

-        INFO  [org.jboss.as.clustering.singleton] (SingletonService lifecycle - 1) JBAS010340: This node will now operate as the singleton provider of the jboss.quickstart.ejb.ha.singleton service
+        INFO  [org.jboss.as.clustering.singleton] (SingletonService lifecycle - 1) WFLYCLSV0001: This node will now operate as the singleton provider of the jboss.quickstart.ejb.ha.singleton service

-    You also see the following warning in the server logs.
-As mentioned above, this quickstart accesses the class `org.jboss.as.clustering.singleton.SingletonService`, which is part of the JBoss EAP private API.
-This server log message provides an additional warning about the use of the private API.

-        WARN  [org.jboss.as.dependency.private] (MSC service thread 1-11) JBAS018567: Deployment "deployment.jboss-cluster-ha-singleton-service.jar" is using a private module ("org.jboss.as.clustering.singleton:main") which may be changed or removed in future versions without notice.

 8. The timer on the started node will log a message every 10 seconds.
-If you stop the `Node1` server, you see messages in the `Node2` server console indicating it is now the singleton provider.
+If you stop the `EAP 1` server, you see messages in the `EAP 2` server console indicating it is now the singleton provider.

 9. If you prefer to use a special node, the election-policy can be used.
-   In the example, the node with the name `Node1` will be used as master, if it is available.
+   In the example, the node with the name `EAP 1` will be used as master, if it is available.
    If it has failed or shutdown, any other node will be used.